Get the information and hardware you need

 Communicate with your students right away

-- Even if you don’t have a plan in place yet, communicate with your students as soon as possible, informing them that changes are coming and what your expectations are for checking email and using tools such as Moodle (NC State’s learning management system or LMS) and Zoom (NC State’s web conferencing platform).
+- Even if you don’t have a comprehensive plan in place, communicate with your students as soon as possible, informing them that changes are coming and what your expectations are for checking email and using tools such as Moodle (NC State’s learning management system) and Zoom (NC State’s web conferencing tool).

 - Inform your students that the NC State Help Desk (help.ncsu.edu, 919-515-4357/HELP) is available if they need support using technologies in their courses.

-- Stay calm.
-Students will follow your lead.
-In your communications, convey calm and assurance that everything will be okay with the course, which will help students remain positive and engaged.
+- Students will follow your lead.
+In your communications, convey calm and assurance that everything will be okay with the course, which will help students remain positive and on-task.